antonelepfl/usecases/documentation/add_new_usecase.md

 * #### next_choice:
    Name the route that you want to open when the uc is clicked.
    Use the default `ta_form` to show the form or create / reuse one of the existing routes in the 'routes' object in main.js for custom steps.
+   You could use `'next': false` and use `'external_link': 'https://...'` to open your application in a new tab

+* #### next_choice:
+   URL.
+Open a web app in a new tab. 'next' needs to be set to 'false'
 * #### file_usecase:
    This array will contain the apps or files that they are going to be copied to the new Collab.
 The format should be something like
    ```